Miele Triflex HX1 vs. Dyson V15 Detect

 Dyson V15 trigger

-It’s designed to maximize run time since power is only used on demand, whereas the Miele Triflex HX1 uses a (more traditional) slide switch.
+It’s designed to maximize runtime since power is used only on demand, whereas the Miele Triflex HX1 uses a (more traditional) slide switch.

 Miele Triflex HX1 handle controls